gkapfham/python-talk-abstracts/pycon_typing_summit_2025.md

 ### Wishlist for Enhancing the Usability of Type Checks

-- Automatically generate a program (or function) input that triggers an error detected by a type checker
+- Automatically generate an input for a program (or function) that triggers an error detected by a type checker
 - Provide a natural language description for why a detected type error could lead to a runtime error
-- Give a clear suggestion for how to fix a detected type error
+- Give a simple, yet actionable, suggestion for how to fix a detected type error

 ## Speaker Intro